ianfhunter/template/characters/Skwort.md

 labels:
   - DnD 5E
-  - Backup
+  - In-Game
 ---

-Idea: Familiar is larger than him.
+Idea: Familiar is larger than her.

-How did he get so good?
+How did she get so good?

-Gobbo used thaumaturgy to cheat and make some fortune but, he did invest that in himself to study, so maybe he's not so bad?
+Gobbo used thaumaturgy to cheat and make some fortune but, she did invest that in herself to study, so maybe she's not so bad?